home-assistant/home-assistant.io/source/more-info/unsupported/network_manager.markdown

 ---
 title: "Network Manager"
-description: "More information on why network manager marks the installation as unsupported."
+description: "More information on why the Network Manager marks the installation as unsupported."
 ---

 ## The issue

-The Supervisor utilizes Network Manager on the host to offer this information to add-ons and to give you the option to manage the network interfaces with CLI/UI.
+The Supervisor utilizes the Network Manager on the host to offer network information to add-ons and to give you the option to manage the network interfaces using the UI or via the command-line.

-For it to be able to do this, you need to have Network Manager installed, active and in control of at least one network interface on the host.
+This requires the the Network Manager to be installed, active and in control of at least one network interface on the host.

 ## The solution